RajKumaar123/Thermal-Video-Red-Zone-Detection-and-Alerting-System/README.md

    - Place your **image** in the `Thermal Image/` folder.

 2. **Run one of the notebooks:**
+   - `Vcvision03.ipynb` → for video red zone detection for all the frames.
-   - `Vcvision04.ipynb` → for video red zone detection.
+   - `Vcvision04.ipynb` → for video red zone detection with visulazation .
    - `cvision.ipynb` → for analyzing red zones in static images.

 3. **Review your outputs:**